sam4413/SELink/README.md

 Step 12: Go back into the configuration file, and find the "AMP_PORT = 6689" setting.
 This determines what port AMP is running off of, and what port should be forwarded as well.
 Edit this if you want to change the port on AMPLink.

 Step 13: Start the AMP.bat file.
 You should see a message saying that "[INFO] AMPLink started on port 6687 (or whatever port you set it to)
 If you don't encounter any issues, Congratulations!
 AMP is running.<br> Navigate to Your box address:the AMPPort to access it.
+(Make sure the AMPLink Port is Forwarded!)
 You will then be greeted by the login screen.
 The premade root users info is
 <br>Username: root<br>
 Password: 123<br>
 <b>It is recommended that you go into the program and create a new username with a stronger password and username. </b>